hicalvin/hicalvin.github.io/_posts/2021-10-28-abc_always_being_coding.md

 ### Resources

-[emoji shortcuts](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) could be well used in Markdown documentation.
+- [emoji shortcuts](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md) could be well used in Markdown documentation, and IF you want to apply into Jekyll like this site, you need to update *_config.yml* to apply by adding *plugins*.